ericwen229/AlfredWorkflows/README.md

 # AlfredWorkflows

-some workflows I wrote for Alfred
+Some workflows I wrote for Alfred.

+## Clip&OCR

+Run OCR with image in the clipboard

+It's really simple to use, just:

+* Copy an image from somewhere or take a screenshot using Command+Shift+Ctrl+3/4
+* Run this workflow by entering 'ocr'
+* Paste result from clipboard

 ## Netease Music Controls